 Bush joined the big band of superstar Harry Connick, Jr. in February 2007 and stayed with the group through early 2009.
 During his tenure as lead trombonist, Jeff toured the world, made a number of network television appearances, special performances for The 2008 NBA All-Star Game and for Pope Benedict XVI and appeared on two releases for Columbia Records.

 In other musical genres, Jeff has worked with The Temptations, The Four Tops, Frankie Valli and The Four Seasons, Paul Anka, Manhattan Transfer, Bobby Caldwell, HBO's The Sopranos and The New York City Ballet.
 He has also performed on tenor trombone, bass trombone and tuba in the pit orchestras of the New York City Broadway shows Wonderful Town, Dirty Rotten Scoundrels, The Pajama Game, South Pacific and How The Grinch Stole Christmas.
 As a sideman Bush has appeared on over thirty albums, including Grapefruit Moon with Southside Johnny and Tom Waits.
 He has performed on The PBS Television special, My Sinatra, and can even be heard on "jingles" for the TV show Jeopardy and Rice-A-Roni.
 Jeff made his debut as leader in 2010 on "Ain't So Bad To Swing" for Beezwax Records and is currently working on his second studio project comprised of original material.

 Jeff is very proud of his developments as an educator.
 He continues to work as a clinician with college and high school students as well as private instruction in his home studio.
-Additionally, he serves as an adjunct instructor of trombone at West Virginia Wesleyan College and as adjunct instructor of jazz studies at Duquesne University.
+He has served on the faculty of Youngstown State University and West Virginia Wesleyan College and currently serves as adjunct instructor of jazz studies at Duquesne University.